lloyd/lloyd.io/posts/2011-10-17-primary-identity-authorities-in-browserid.md

 into two distinct processes, implemented by two distinct web resources.
-These are *authentication* - the process of establishing an authenticated session with your primary - and *provisioning* - the process of attaining a keypair and signed certificate.
+These are *authentication* - the process of establishing an authenticated session with your primary - and *provisioning* - the process of attaining a signed certificate.

 This decision was made to minimize the duplication of code, and simplify requirements on primaries.
 There are several features of this approach worth consideration:

-  * If the authentication code was to directly provision a key, it would add communication requirements, probably requiring postMessage or BrowserID hosted resource inclusion
-  * By not having the authentication process provision a certificate, we're forced to retry provisioning after successful authentication, adding some latency and error modes.
-  * The provisioning page is loaded twice when a user must authenticate, however browser caching may mitigate user perceptible latency.
-  * Authentication code need not use postMessage include any crytographic code
+  * Authentication code need not interact with any browser provided JavaScript APIs, nor include any crytographic code
   * Provisioning code need not include any styling nor provide any visibile UI.
   * Authentication code can refuse to be run in a frame.
-  * Provisioning code must run in a frame but may allow only `browserid.org` to include it.
+  * Provisioning code must run in a frame.
+  * In the case where an authenticated session does not exist, we'll perform provisioning twice.
+  * Browser caching and careful API design should mitigate downsides of multiple provisioning attempts.

 ### `return_to` vs. A Well-Known Return URL